 - Database connectors - PostgreSQL, MySQL, MongoDB, Redis, and 50+ database systems

-The LLM Proxy complements the MintMCP Gateway by monitoring every MCP tool invocation, bash command, and file operation from coding agents.
+The LLM Proxy complements MintMCP Gateway by monitoring MCP tool invocation, bash commands, and file operations from coding agents.
 Combined capabilities include:

-- Track every tool call across Claude Code, Cursor, and ChatGPT
+- Track tool calls across Claude Code, Cursor, ChatGPT, Gemini, and Copilot

 - Block dangerous commands before execution